fylwen/EEGP-AAE/README.md

 This work improves the [Augmented AutoEncoder](https://github.com/DLR-RM/AugmentedAutoencoder) with a self-supervised scheme with the geometric prior imposed on the implicit orientation learning and a combination of color cue with the edge cue.

+### Update

+We fixed a bug related to the exponential moving average in the original paper, and have updated all the related results in [link](https://repository.hku.hk/handle/10722/343766) with an exponential decay weight of 0.9995.
+The updated results are comparable to that reported in the original [paper](https://ieeexplore.ieee.org/document/9126189), which supports the original main conclusion.

+Correspondingly, we have updated the code and pretrained models for this repo.

 ## Citiation
 If you have interest with this work, please consider citing
 ```